ravelindev/ravelindev/README.md

 - 👋 Hi, I’m Rudy Ravelin @ravelindev
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning the MERN stack.
-- 💞️ I’m looking to collaborate on some basci project on html,css and bascis js.
+- 💞️ I’m looking to collaborate on some basic project on html,css and bascis js.
 - 📫 How to reach me ravelindev@gmail.com

 <!---